An endoscopy or gastroenterology nurse cares for patients with injuries, disorders, and diseases affecting the digestive tract.

-In many cases it’s common for an endoscopy nurse to assist a licensed nurse practitioner, doctor or physician who specializes in gastroenterology.
+In many cases, it’s common for an endoscopy nurse to assist a licensed nurse practitioner, doctor, or physician who specializes in gastroenterology.

-Ensuring that the patient is comfortable with the nurse and the procedure is essential for improving the health of the patient.
+Ensuring that the patient is comfortable with the nurse and the procedure is essential for improving the patient’s health.

-When this happens gastroenterology nurses prepare patients to deal with possible lifelong gastrointestinal problems.
+When this happens, gastroenterology nurses prepare patients to deal with possible lifelong gastrointestinal problems.

 Gastroenterology nurses are essential for quality patient care.

 Many patients have gastrointestinal disorders or serious illnesses that require check-ups and examinations to receive proper medical care.

 It is essential for gastroenterology nurses to be good with the people they serve.

 Many of the patients they help undergo several procedures, which can be nerve-wracking, especially for new patients.